Click to quick exit (ESC)

 I’ve been treated negatively because of my pregnancy/childbirth/miscarriage/false pregnancy/abortion.
 What can I do?

-Harassing or intimidating you because of your pregnancy, childbirth, miscarriage, false pregnancy, or abortion or related condition is sex discrimination in violation of Title IX.
+Harassing or intimidating you because of your pregnancy, childbirth, miscarriage, abortion or related condition is sex discrimination in violation of Title IX.
 Likewise, limiting your educational opportunities on those grounds is illegal.
 University officials are responsible for preventing and responding to harassment from any member of the university community.
 Consider reporting your experience to remedy your own situation and to help ensure that others won’t go through what you did.

 For more information on making reports, see our guide to reporting.